Networking & P2P

 Each node has a libp2p network key.

-The network key determines the node's peer ID.
+The network key determines the node peer ID.

 The networking server loads the key from the configured secrets manager.

-If the key is missing, the node can generate and store a new networking private key.
+If the network key is missing, the node generates and stores a new networking private key.

 Operational meaning: